-The EMT for all level offshore oil spill/oil pollution event is led by the trained EMT Leader.
-Beach has a qualified EMT Leader on-call 24/7.
+The EMT for all level offshore oil spill/oil pollution events is led by the IMO trained EMT Leader.
 In the event of an offshore oil spill/pollution event, the EMT Leader assumes responsibility for implementing this OPEP and the OSMP (under the direction of State regulators within 3nm).
 The implementation of the Source Control Contingency Plan (SCCP) specific to the well, remains the responsibility of Operations - Wells.